River and Reservoir Watch Version 4.6

 There is some evidence of consistent WBM model bias: towards generally higher flood discharges than actually occur, with the difference increasing with higher flow (figure 3).
 Thus, we anticipate that, even when model and remote sensing time series are very strongly correlated, the model-based rating curves may somewhat over-estimate runoff volumes and daily discharges (especially flood discharges).
 However, bias in the model-based rating curves should have less effect on the measurement of relative flood peak magnitudes, on the timing and shape of flood hydrographs, on the calculation of the flood recurrence intervals, on the low flow thresholds, and on the other observables, such as flood and low flow duration and seasonality.

 In figure 3, the red line rating, based on the ground station, was used in center and right plots.
-It is clear at this site that the remote sensing discharge indicator (the C/M ratio) closely tracks river discharge as independently measured (red scatter plot).
+It is clear at this site that the remote sensing discharge indicator (the M/C ratio) closely tracks river discharge as independently measured (red scatter plot).
 However, it is also clear that reliance on the WBM model rating would result in consistently too-high discharge and runoff values (left plot).
-Alsol, and unlike the case at many other satellite gauging sites, the WBM results here are not strongly correlated to the discharge signal (left plot): the global model is not performing well in predicting flow at this location.
+Also, and unlike the case at many other satellite gauging sites, the WBM results here are not strongly correlated to the discharge signal (left plot): the global model is not performing well in predicting flow at this location.
 However, it still provides a "first approximation", though biased, calibration of the M/C signal to discharge units.

 Figure 3: SGR 446, Trinity River, Texas, USA.Left shows two scatter plots and associated model- and ground-based rating equations and simple linear regression R-squared values.
 WBM model is not well correlated to River Watch information and exhibits positive bias compared to nearby ground gaugint station results.
 Center (or right) shows the independent daily discharge output of River Watch remote sensing at this site, as compared with the ground gauging station (again the bias introduced by use of WBM is illustrated, but also acceptable tracking of the signal with the discharge measured onthe ground.
 Bottom shows the independent monthly runoff output, again as compared to that of the ground station.